Kuru is a disease of the nervous system.

 Symptoms of kuru include:

-A neurological exam may show changes in coordination and walking ability.
+A neurologic exam may show changes in coordination and walking ability.

 There is no known treatment for kuru.

 Death usually occurs within 1 year after the first sign of symptoms.